Dylan531/WheatSeedsML/README.md

 be between the numbers 1 and 2.
 This prevents features with larger ranges from being represented disproportionally.

+## Training and accuracy measures

+We use a randomly selected 80/20 training/testing split.
+Thus 168 entries are used for training.
+Given the relatively small size of the training set, we run the training 5 times on different training/testing selections, and take the median loss and accuracy scores across runs.
+We found this step necessary as the loss and accuracy scores varied by more than 5% at times, making accessing both the absolute and relative performance of different training parameters difficult.

 ## Feature Selection: First Round

 ### Correlations